-BCIB relies on partners to help make CBA projects successful.
-The CBA is a change to how industry and unions have built infrastructure in the past.
-BCIB conducts engagement, establishes partnerships and collaborates with contractors, unions, communities, First Nations Rightsholders and government project owners to deliver CBA objectives.
+BCIB relies on partners to help make Community Benefits Agreement projects successful.
+The Community Benefits Agreement is a change to how industry and unions have built infrastructure in the past.
+BCIB conducts engagement, establishes partnerships and collaborates with contractors, unions, communities, First Nations Rightsholders and government project owners to deliver Community Benefits Agreement objectives.

-Objective 2.1: Support procurement on CBA infrastructure projects.
+Objective 2.1: Support procurement on Community Benefits Agreement infrastructure projects.

-To help familiarize businesses with the CBA and to support project procurements, BCIB conducts engagement and dialogue with the contractor community.
-This helps projects proceed as planned and ensures the terms of the CBA are understood by contractors.
+To help familiarize businesses with the Community Benefits Agreement and to support project procurements, BCIB conducts engagement and dialogue with the contractor community.
+This helps projects proceed as planned and ensures the terms of the Community Benefits Agreement are understood by contractors.

-- Proactively engage the contractor community, and the vertical construction industry, with workshops and information sessions to support project procurement. - Work with all contractors (unionized, non-unionized and independent contractors) to support bidding and participation in CBA projects. - Engage in regular opportunities for feedback, collaboration, and education to communicate and inform unions, industry stakeholders, and the contractor and subcontractor community about the CBA objectives and terms. - Demonstrate how the CBA is implemented on project bids and at the worksite through BCIB's active engagement with bidders and other targeted outreach during each project's procurement process.
+- Proactively engage the contractor community, and the vertical construction industry, with workshops and information sessions to support project procurement. - Work with all contractors (unionized, non-unionized and independent contractors) to support bidding and participation in Community Benefits Agreement projects. - Engage in regular opportunities for feedback, collaboration, and education to communicate and inform unions, industry stakeholders, and the contractor and subcontractor community about the Community Benefits Agreement objectives and terms. - Demonstrate how the Community Benefits Agreement is implemented on project bids and at the worksite through BCIB's active engagement with bidders and other targeted outreach during each project's procurement process.

-BCIB's engagement and dialogue with the contractor community supports one of the key objectives in the CBA, which is to allow any contractor in the construction industry to bid on and perform work on CBA projects11.
-Across projects, nearly 60% of contractors are not affiliated with the Allied Infrastructure and Related Construction Council (AIRCC) Affiliated Unions.
-Open shop, non-unionized or contractors associated with alternative unions make up the majority of companies building CBA projects.
-That shows that industry participation in CBA projects is widespread.
-The CBA includes protections for non-unionized contractors to ensure all companies can bid and perform work 12.
+BCIB's engagement and dialogue with the contractor community supports one of the key objectives in the Community Benefits Agreement, which is to allow any contractor in the construction industry to bid on and perform work on Community Benefits Agreement projects 13.
+The Community Benefits Agreement includes protections for non-unionized contractors to ensure all companies can bid and perform work, whether they are affiliated with a union or not.